 The right to a survivors’ pension may not be acquired by a family member of an insured person or pension beneficiary who intentionally caused the death of the insured person or pension beneficiary, and was convicted of this criminal offence by a legally effective judgement to incarceration, and cannot be acquired by a family member of a deceased insuree, insured person or pension beneficiary who intentionally incapacitated himself or herself for work to acquire the right to a survivors’ pension.

-A widow / widower / extramarital partner has the right to a survivors’ pension:
+A widow/widower/common-law spouse/life partner/informal life partner has the right to a survivors’ pension:

-• If he or she reached 50 years of age before the death of his or her spouse, or
+- If they reached 50 years of age by the time of death of their spouse

-A widow is also entitled to a survivors’ pension when a child was born to an insured person after his death.
+A widow is also entitled to a survivors’ pension when a child was born to the insured person after his death.
 In such case, a widow exercises the right to a survivors’ pension from the date of the insured person’s death.

 An extramarital partner is entitled to a survivor’s pension if the extramarital union existed and lasted for at least three years up until the death of the insured person or pension beneficiary.